akeneo/onboarder-helpcenter/content/md/retailer-onboarder/review-suppliers-propositions/review-new-products.md

 # Or do you prefer to reject it?

-If this prereferenced product has little interest for the moment, you can refuse it by clicking on the `Reject` button in the top right corner of the prereferenced product form.
+If this prereferenced product has little interest for the moment, you can refuse it by clicking on the `Reject` button on the top right corner of the prereferenced product form.
 The Supplier will be notified of your review and the mention `Rejected` will be displayed in the Product form header in his User Interface.